-2. Ensure quick Loading Time:
+2. Ensure Quick Loading Time:

 Your website should load quickly.
 Slow load times not only frustrate users but also hamper interaction.
 Users prefer not to visit a website with a slow load time more than once.
 No one has the time and inclination for slow page loading time, after all.
-Such sites do not find favour with search engines either.
+Such sites do not find favor with search engines either.
 Ensure going through WordPress resources for tips on speeding up your websites.
 Also, opt for a good web hosting server to keep your loading speeds up to the mark.

 3. Make it Bulleted:

 Users find it hard to deal with lengthy content, as it involves time and effort.
 Bullets, on the other hand, present all relevant information about your product or service in an easy to read format.
 The user can go through the information quickly and easily, and make buying decisions accordingly.
 The bullets can be paired with images to make the page look more attractive, and at the same time raise user engagement, product awareness and conversion rates.

 Color is perhaps the biggest visual element of your website.
 The right color helps the website connect with the audience and send the right message across.
 Research suggests that different colors invoke different feelings.
 For example, bright yellow represents energy, and golden shades stand for antiquity, lavishness and wisdom.
 You are better off deciding colors for your website and the buttons based on the product you sell and your business’s bottom line.

 Now that UX design essentials are out of the way, it’s time to focus on the UI design strategies.